ally1002/church-numerals-learning/README.md

 Tomorrow I will search out for prediction, It doesn't make any sense, how can I decrease one function call inside a function call, I'll try to figure this out tomorrow, gotta work now.

+### Day five

+Learning `PREDECESSOR`...
+I can't explain how `g` and `h` work, I know the function now works, it acts like a caret and always returns the previous value instead of the current value, but how does it work internally? how `g`, `h`, `f`, `x`, and `u` combine to create this logic?
+I don't know, it is really weird.

+Tomorrow I will ask an LLM to help me understand, it has been a really good practice, since I'm doing this to learn more about and not to work with it, I will allow myself consult an LLM to help me understand what's happening inside the code.

 ---
 _Created by [@ally1002](https://github.com/ally1002)_